Pupil Premium and Pupil Outcomes

 At Thomas Jones, all pupils, including disadvantaged pupils, make outstanding progress as they move through the school.
 Our disadvantaged pupils out-perform non-disadvantaged pupils nationally by the end of their time at Thomas Jones.

-Analysis conducted by the school based on Analyse School Performance, Local Authority data, and the schools’ own data shows a familiar pattern of achievement by disadvantaged pupils.
-Detailed outcomes for disadvantaged pupils can be found in the Pupil Premium Outcomes Report 2021-22 alongside the two years prior, in the right hand column.
-Outcomes of the expenditure for 2022-2023 funding will be updated in the autumn term 2023.
+Analysis conducted by the school based on Perspective Lite, Local Authority data, and the schools’ own data shows a familiar pattern of achievement by disadvantaged pupils.
+Detailed outcomes for disadvantaged pupils can be found in the Pupil Premium Outcomes Report 2022-23 in the right hand column.